vicramon/ember-tutorial/app/views/chapters/creating-the-rails-api.md

 ```

 Now that we have our model and serializer, we can create the API controller.
-The actions here are fairly standard so this shouldn't be anything new to you.
+The actions here are fairly standard:

 ```ruby
 # app/controllers/api/v1/leads_controller.rb
 class Api::V1::LeadsController < ApplicationController
   respond_to :json